System requirements for on-premises deployments

 - High-performance direct-attached storage (DAS)

 SQL Server and data management IOPS – The storage for both data management and SQL Server should have at least 2,000 IOPS.
 Production IOPS depends on many factors.
-For more information, see Hardware sizing for on-premises environments.
+For more information, see Hardware sizing requirements for on-premises environments.

 VM IOPS – Each VM should have at least 100 write IOPS.